0xbitcoin/0xbitcoin-miner/README.md

 ### Commands

       {commands}
-      " help" - Show the help menu
+      "help" - Show the help menu

-      " account new" - Create a new mining account
-      " account list" - List all mining accounts
+      "account new" - Create a new mining account "account list" - List all mining accounts "account select 0x####" - Select a primary mining account by address "account balance" - List the ether and token balance of your selected account

-      " account select 0x####" - Select a primary mining account by address " contract list" - List the selected token contract to mine " contract select 0x####" - Select a PoW token contract to mine " config gasprice #" - Set the gasprice used to submit PoW to the token smartcontract " config cpu_threads #" - Set the number of CPU cores to use for mining " config web3provider http://----:####" - Set the web3 provider url for submitting ethereum transactions " mine" - Begin mining
+      "contract list" - List the selected token contract to mine "contract select 0x####" - Select a PoW token contract to mine

+      "config gasprice #" - Set the gasprice used to submit PoW to the token smartcontract "config cpu_threads #" - Set the number of CPU cores to use for mining "config web3provider http://----:####" - Set the web3 provider url for submitting ethereum transactions

+      "pool mine" - Begin mining into a pool
+      "pool list" - List the selected mining pool "pool select http://####.com:####" - Select a pool to mine into

+      "mine" - Begin mining